telerik/ajax-docs/controls/listview/data-binding/client-side/sorting-and-filtering.md

 For filtering, RadListView exposes the **get_filterExpressions()**, **filter()** and **clearFilter()** APIs.

-The **filter()** method adds a filter expresion to RadListView and rebinds it.
+The **filter()** method adds a filter expression to RadListView and rebinds it.
 If any previous filters exist, the new filter expression is added with an **AND** logical operator.

 The **clearFilter()** method removes a filter expression by specified field name as a first parameter.
 If the parameter is omitted, all filter expressions are removed.
 RadListView automatically rebinds when **clearFilter()** is called.